-Using the introgression of FHB resistance with Marker Assisted Selection is being employed to accelerate the development of adapted FHB resistant cultivars.
+The introgression of FHB resistance with Marker Assisted Selection is being employed to accelerate the development of adapted FHB resistant cultivars.
 Selection within FHB populations are being conducted for several FHB QTL such as Fhb 1, 2DL, or 5AS in the UGA molecular lab and in cooperation with Gina Brown-Guedira, USDA Genotyping Center.
-Four recently varietal releases have been backcross (BC2, selected for Fhb1 with MAS and advanced in greenhouse for two generations to accelerated enhancement.
-Several diverse sources of Fhb1, Baldwin (Fhb1), NC09-20986 (Fhb1), PIO26R32 (Fhb1), and KY 97C-0232 (Fhb1) were used for backcross with recently released GA varieties.
-Numerous populations and backcross population have also been developed with Truman, IL 97-8228, and Jamestown for future MAS.
+Recently varietal releases have been backcross (BC2, selected for Fhb1 with MAS and advanced in greenhouse for three generations to accelerated enhancement.
+Several diverse sources of Fhb1, Baldwin (Fhb1), NC09-20986 (Fhb1), PIO26R32 (Fhb1), and KY 97C-02-32 (Fhb1) were used for backcross with recently released GA varieties.
+Numerous populations and backcross population have also been developed with Truman, IL 97-8228, IL 02-18228, and Jamestown for future MAS.

 MAS selection will assist in the acceleration of new FHB resistant varieties adapted to the Southeast with improved disease and insect resistance.
-Marker assisted selection for the Fhb1, 2DL, and 5AS QTL will enhances the potential of elite germplasm from diverse background with FHB resistance.
+Marker assisted selection for the one to three QTL combination of Fhb1, 2DL, and 5AS will enhances the potential of elite germplasm from diverse background with FHB resistance.